Find the story

 -Call to action

-You can also use customer testimonials to show a personal connection to your product, or a more relatable human response to a service that you offer.
+You can also use case study video to show a personal connection to your product, or a more relatable human response to a service that you offer.
 Product demonstrations display the value of your product and how they can help the viewer save time/money.
 If you can convince the viewer that they are missing out on something by not having your product, then you are on the right track.

 Filming a corporate video is not something you can do on the fly.
 You have to have the basics thoroughly planned as well as backup plans should the unforseeable occur.
 It is always wise to make sure all parties are prepared the day before, by giving them a friendly call or text and reminding them of anything they may need to bring (wardrobe items, products etc).